Skip to main content

 Reporting self-employment

-This will automatically add a sub-section called Self-Employment under the Income section to your TQ:
+This will automatically add a sub-section called Self-Employment under the Income TQ section:

 Reporting income as a sole trader

-Report it as self-employment income on the Income > Self-Employment tab and indicate your service.
+Report it as self-employment income on Income > Self-Employment and indicate your service.

 Reporting earnings from own business when not involved in day-to-day operations